 In the evening I went again to Barba Nicolas where I met a British couple who for 12 years now come to to Kalymnos every year.
 He recently had a heart attack and an invasive operation.
 This gave us a commonality.

 The forecasts called for strong N winds in the next few days starting from tomorrow at noon.
-Based on this, I plan to move N to Xerocambos tomorrow.
+Based on this, I planed to move N to Xerocambos tomorrow.
 It was fairly gusty during the night.

 Saturday October 14, 2006 Day 15

-In the past few days I have been updating the boat inventory list of all the spare parts, tools, etc. The list also contains the location where these can be found within the boat.
+In the past few days I had been updating the boat inventory list of all the spare parts, tools, etc. The list also contains the location where these can be found within the boat.
 This list I keep on my iBook laptop computer.
 This makes it easy to search for any needed item.
 But, over the years, entropy has increased and the list has become almost useless.
 Some parts have migrated to a different location, the quantity of others has changed, new items have been added to the boat but are not accounted for in the list, and so on.
 Hence the needed update.
 The problem is that doing so is very boring.
 I work on the list about one hour every morning.
 I am making progress and I hope to finish it before the end of next week.

 The forecast now called for N winds of force 6-7.
 I went ashore and bought a loaf bread and 6 bottles of spring water.
 I do not like to drink the water from the tanks and while the water produced by the water-maker is very pure it is also tasteless.
 So, I use bottled spring water for drinking.

 I cast off at 1100.
 The wind, as was predicted, was 15-22 knots NNE right on our nose.
 We motored and ran the water-maker for the 6.2 M to Xerocambos, Leros [37° 06.5' N 26° 52.3' E] where we arrived at 1220.
 It was slow going.
 I caught one of the moorings belonging to the Aloni restaurant, now closed down until next spring.
-As soon as Thetis was moored we were welcomed by a committee of five ducks.
+As soon as Thetis was moored we were welcomed by a committee of six ducks.
 I fed them all the stale bread that I had.
 They gobbled it down with great gusto and asked, very vocally, for more.
 At that time, another sailboat came and moored nearby.
 Right away the ducks left Thetis and went to welcome the new arrivals.

 I cooked a roast that I had bought few days ago in Lakki.
 I prepared it with fresh tomatoes, wine, and garlic.
 While the roast was simmering I had an ouzo watching the sun go down and listening to music.
 It is a wonderful setting here but this evening it was very windy although the sea was still calm.
 Unfortunately as the daylight faded the whole shoreline lit up by high intensity lights.
 Why?
 Why people cannot appreciate a lovely natural setting and want to change it?
 Why do they worship ugliness?
 My mind as I watch this transformation keeps going back to my Atlantic crossing when my friend Manos and I experienced the absolute darkness and the vastness of the ocean.
 How fortunate we have been to have had such an intense experience!
 As if to punctuate my thoughts three youths started racing their motorcycles towards the dead end of the road adding noise pollution to the light pollution already provided by their elders.